 The Healing Fund, established in 1994, offers financial support to grassroots projects that focus on healing and reconciliation.
 The Healing Fund Council, with representatives from the All Native Circle Conference, British Columbia Native Ministries, and Ontario/Quebec Native Ministries, seeks to represent the diversity of Indigenous communities across the country, determines the fund’s criteria, and evaluates applications.

 Dorothy Jenkins Fund

 The Dorothy Jenkins Fund promotes community development strategies, healing models toward truth and reconciliation, healing the spirit, building right relations, and continuing education for ministry personnel.

-The Justice and Reconciliation Fund was established in 2000 by the Residential Schools Steering Committee of The United Church of Canada to assist the church to understand and respond to the legacy of harm and broken relationships that have resulted from the Indian Residential School system.
-The fund supports projects, initiated by Regions, congregations, outreach/community ministries, and education centres, that foster dialogue, reconciliation, and relationship-building between Aboriginal and non-Aboriginal peoples.
+The Justice and Reconciliation Fund was established in 2000 by the Residential Schools Steering Committee of The United Church of Canada to assist the church to understand and respond to the legacy of harm and broken relationships that have resulted from the Residential Institutions operated by the United Church.
+The fund supports projects, initiated by Regions, congregations, outreach/community ministries, and education centres, that foster dialogue, reconciliation, and relationship-building between Indigenous and non-Indigenous peoples.

 Created through a bequest, the Victor Blatherwick Memorial Bursary Fund is a yearly scholarship that is available to a member of The United Church of Canada who is enrolled in full- or part-time studies leading to an academic doctorate suitable for teaching in a United Church theological college.
 Priority will be given to a student demonstrating both financial need and academic excellence, and preference will be given to visible minority or aboriginal students.
 The scholarship may be awarded for multiple years to support the studies of selected candidates.